Bill Lee (left-handed pitcher): Post-professional life

 Lee lives in northern Vermont with his third wife.
 He is also a regular on Melnick in the Afternoon with Mitch Melnick at TSN 690 sports radio in Montreal in a segment called "Answers from Space".
 In 2007, Lee was featured in High Times, a counterculture, pro-marijuana magazine.
 He also makes frequent appearances on Sports Overnight America, a nationally syndicated radio program hosted by Gerrie Burke (a long-time friend) out of San Francisco.

 He is also a regular coach/pro at the annual Red Sox Baseball Fantasy Camp run by the Red Sox Organization in Florida at the team's Spring Training Facility.

 Lee was inducted into the Baseball Reliquary's Shrine of the Eternals in 2000.

 In 2009, Lee released his own wine label, "Spaceman Red" wine, a California syrah, cabernet and petite sirah blend, produced with winemaker and longtime friend Geoff Whitman, and distributed in Massachusetts, Rhode Island, Vermont, Maine, and New Hampshire.
 A large portion of the wine project’s proceeds go to support Inner City Youth Baseball and the Red Sox Scholars programs in New England.
 In 2022, Spaceman Red will be produced by Whitman in Napa, California.
 In 2004, he released a beer in partnership with Vermont's Magic Hat Brewing Company.
 Called Spaceman Ale, it is no longer in production.

 On September 2, 2018, Lee played designated hitter for the Ottawa Champions.

 Lee has been affiliated with the Savannah Bananas, an independent baseball team that also puts on comedic performances.
 He has occasionally appeared in games for the team as a relief pitcher.
 On August 19, 2022 Lee collapsed while warming up in the bullpen for a game and was taken to a local hospital for evaluation.

 Spaceman: A Baseball Odyssey

 In 2003, filmmakers Brett Rapkin and Josh Dixon joined Lee on a barnstorming trip to Cuba, gathering footage for the documentary film Spaceman: A Baseball Odyssey.
 The film premiered at the 2006 SILVERDOCS AFI/Discovery Channel Documentary Festival and later on the New England Sports Network and MLB Network.
 It is distributed across North America by Hart Sharp Video.

 Spaceman (film)

 Spaceman is a biographical film about Lee written and directed by Brett Rapkin and starring Josh Duhamel as Lee.

 Eephus (film)

-Eephus is a 2024 sports film and stars Lee as the character, Lee, prominently featuring his eephus pitch.
+Eephus is a 2024 sports film that stars Lee as the character "Lee" and prominently features his eephus pitch.